mich4ld/m4bar/README.md

 ## m4bar
 Simple status bar written in Rust.
-Not ready to use - early stage of development.
+Not ready to use - early stage of development (I am planning write it from scratch again in xcb).

 ![image](https://user-images.githubusercontent.com/43048524/150657947-163fce61-5f61-48f6-968d-78af3450dceb.png)